 Check out these amazing jobs that you may find interesting if you have a criminal justice major:

-If you watch TV, you might have seen Suits or Boston Legal.
+- What They Do –I f you watch TV, you might have seen Suits or Boston Legal.
 Your job might not be that glamorous and exciting, but you’ll get an idea as to what the requirements are.
 Lawyers represent parties facing criminal or civil trials.
 They advise clients about their legal rights and obligations.
 Lawyers act as advisors and guide their clients to choose courses of action based on their knowledge of law, legal decisions, and research.

-In order to become a lawyer, you need to complete a four year undergraduate degree, three years in law school to prepare for bar examinations, and go through licensing programs to be eligible for employment.
+- Education and Training Requirements – In order to become a lawyer, you need to complete a four year undergraduate degree, three years in law school to prepare for bar examinations, and go through licensing programs to be eligible for employment.
 After graduation, it is a must for lawyers to stay informed about legal developments that have an impact on their practices.

-With so many social networking websites, there has never been a better opportunity for you to get in touch with target employers and network with leading lawyers.
+- Finding a job – With so many social networking websites, there has never been a better opportunity for you to get in touch with target employers and network with leading lawyers.
 Learn networking skills and apply them while you are in law school.
 Don’t wait for firms to post for internships, contact the firms yourself, and be willing to gain initial experience for free.
 Visit law firms and meet partners you would most like to work with.
 Also keep in touch with your school’s placement offices, legal recruiting websites, social networking groups, and newspaper job postings.
 Get out of your comfort zone and you are much more likely to find the job you are looking for.

 Private Investigators and Detectives